Web3Auth/web3auth-docs/src/pages/guides/web3auth-eth.md

 ## Introduction

-This guide is a hello world tutorial to get quickly familiar with Web3Auth.We will go through the use of Web3auth plug and play modal with minimal lines of code.
+This guide is a tutorial to go through the steps required for using ethereum blockchain in web3auth.

 ## Installation:-